guettli/programming-guidelines/README.rst

 Logging to files
 ----------------
 I still do this, but I want to reduce it.
 Logs are endless streams.
 Files are a buch of bytes with fixed length.
 Both concepts don't fit together.
-Logrotating is a happit from the last century.
+Rotating logfiles is a habbit from the last century, which is broken by design.

 Use Systemd
 ------------